Cao Xian (Cao Wei): Life

 Cao Xian was elected to serve Emperor Xian of Han in 213 along with her two younger sisters, Cao Jie and Cao Hua.
 The three sisters entered the imperial court as consorts of Emperor Xian, in an attempt by Cao Cao to control the emperor.
 In 215, after Empress Fu Shou was assassinated for plotting against Cao Cao, he forced Emperor Xian to make Cao Jie an empress.

 There are no records of Cao Xian's life as Emperor Xian's consort, but her sister Cao Jie who was made empress resisted the coup d'état orchestrated by her half-brother, Cao Pi.
 The coup d'état resulted in the downfall of Emperor Xian and the eventual fall of the Han dynasty in favor of stabilizing the State of Cao Wei.
 After the fall of the Han Dynasty, Emperor Xian was demoted to a duke and Cao Jie to a duchess.

-Cao Xian's fate is uncertain, it is likely that she returned to her family of origin after the fall of the Han Dynasty.
+Cao Xian's fate after the fall of the Han Dynasty is uncertain; it is likely that she returned to her family of origin after her half-brother Cao Pi established Cao Wei.
 She was buried in southern Bozhou.